Exmira/Exmira/README.md

-# 👋 Hey there, I’m Malachi Asgharian
+# 👋 Hi there, I’m Malachi

-### aka **Malachi Rails** — Ruby on Rails Enthusiast & Content Creator

-Welcome to my corner of GitHub!
-I’m a full-stack developer with a deep love for **Ruby on Rails**, crafting clean, maintainable code and sharing the journey with thousands of learners through my **YouTube channel**.

 ---

 ## 🎥 What I Do